 Solar South West understand that due to the static nature of solar PV sites, the upkeep and maintenance of your grounds and panels can be one of those tasks which gets pushed to the back of the to do list.
 That’s why we offer bespoke PV maintenance services.

 Although keeping your site in order doesn’t seem like a pressing task, making sure it’s clear from shading and that the PV panels are functioning properly, is a vital practice which ensures you get the highest yield possible.
-In addition, ignoring the need to service your PV can cause long term damage to your PV and be potentially dangerous to leave a site unmonitored.
+In addition, ignoring the need to service your PV can cause long term damage to your panels and be potentially dangerous to leave a site unmonitored.

 That being said, the team had an interesting morning when they turned up to a ‘general site maintenance’ job the other day.
 With a spot of light strimming and clearing in mind, they were in for a bit of a shock…